Shares in Regal Cinemas' owner hit all-time low | KRDO

 Shares in Regal Cinemas’ owner hit all-time low

-(CNN) -- Cineworld's stock plummeted 23% Tuesday morning to an all-time low after the company said it had filed a plan to reorganize its business, and shareholders would not recover any of their funds.
+Cineworld’s stock plummeted 36% Tuesday afternoon to an all-time low after the company said it had filed a plan to reorganize its business and shareholders would not recover any of their funds.

-The embattled owner of Regal Cinemas said Tuesday that it had submitted the final plan, first announced on April 3, to the United States Bankruptcy Court for the Southern District of Texas to help it exit bankruptcy.
+The embattled owner of Regal Cinemas said it had submitted a final version of the plan to a US bankruptcy court in Texas.
+It first announced details of the proposal on April 3.

 The company said already back in February that it expected shareholders to be wiped out entirely by the bankruptcy process, even if it sold some of its businesses.